 We found our inspiration from simple stone farmhouses built by 19th Century German Settlers in the Texas Hill Country.

 Our clients wanted to build a house designed around the casual lifestyle they envisioned as they retired on their acreage property near Llano, Texas.
-They wanted the house to emphasis comfort and beauty and have a high level of detail.
+They wanted the house to emphasize comfort and beauty and have a high level of detail.

 At the start of the project Russell asked us to meet him in Fredericksburg, where he shared his fond memories of visiting family there when growing up.
 We walked around together and looked at the architecture of the German Sunday houses and other simple stone structures built in the second half of the nineteenth century.